Gérard Hoarau: Murder

 Paul Chow, the Secretary General of the Seychelles National Movement, boldly stated that "there is no doubt it is Mr René, the Marxist President of Seychelles.
 Only last month his party congress passed a resolution to the effect that he should take action against enemies of the revolution in Seychelles and abroad".

 Grover Norquist, a powerful and very influential Republican lobbyist, was hired by communist France-Albert René to lobby before Congress.
 Asked how he could have a communist ruler who had been accused of human rights abuses as a client, Norquist stated that René was "a guy who preferred to not have elections for a number of years," and said of René's human rights record, "there were one or two people who people were suspected done in."
 It was also stated that whilst René denied involvement in the assassination, he admitted to bugging Hoarau's telephone and to listening in on Hoarau's last phone call.

 British police had discovered that Hoarau's telephone line was systematically bugged by these agents by placing a device in a junction box.
 The recordings were made from a safe house bought specially for that purpose from funds transferred from a secret account in Jersey.
 During his last phone call Hoarau changed the time of a doctor's appointment.
 This information was necessary for the assassin, in order to lay in wait for him that day.
 British police later identified the murder weapon as a Sterling machine gun.
 This was the type used by the Seychelles police.

-Gérard Hoarau is buried in London, his body specially preserved in a zinc casket that it can eventually be repatriated to the Seychelles.
+Gérard Hoarau is buried in London, his body specially preserved in a zinc casket so that it can eventually be repatriated to the Seychelles.